 1. Boxes and Packaging

 Most people will remember to buy boxes ahead of the move, but it’s easy to underestimate how many you’ll need.
-Removalreviews.co.uk estimate a typical move from a 2-3 bedroom home will spend more than £100 buying cardboard boxes and renting plastic tubs.
+Removalreviews.co.uk estimates a typical move from a 2-3 bedroom home will spend more than £100 buying cardboard boxes and renting plastic tubs.

 Â